 The pace of digital transformation means that it is now more important than ever for organizations to quickly and effectively train and educate their people to be able to cope with the implementation of new processes, systems and operating models.
-Proper training and enablement of people is absolutely critical for getting ITSM transformation right, but organizational learning (even with the advent of e-learning) still seems to be stuck in the past.
+Proper corporate training and enablement of people is absolutely critical for getting ITSM transformation right, but organizational learning (even with the advent of e-learning) still seems to be stuck in the past.

 Gone are the days when we took to classroom learning as the standard method for delivering corporate training and development.
 The future of learning is here and its digital, immersive, engaging and continuous.
 People’s expectations have changed and the way we consume information and learn has transformed drastically over the last 10 years.

 People learn best when they can try and test things themselves.

 Organizations today need to consider options to ensure that there is a transition from passive learning into active learning and allowing people to be directly involved.

 IT Service Management training and education (predominantly ITIL) has typically been classroom led for a number of years.
 It’s now time to look at alternative ways of delivering ITSM training that are personal, experiential and immersive.